SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_35.png)

-* Type: Type of the measurement fragment.
+* Type: Type of the measurement.
 The incoming measurement must have exactly the same type as configured.
 Note: When creating a rule from the data explorer, the fragment is already filled in.

-* Series: Similar to fragment, just for the series.

-* Duration: Time period, for which consumption values should be calculated.
+* Time interval: Time interval, for which consumption values should be calculated.

 * Type: Type of the alarm that will be raised.

+* Severity: Severity of the alarm that will be raised.

 * Text: Text of the alarm that will be raised.

-* Severity: Severity of the alarm that will be raised.
+Note: the time beetwen the actions executed by the rule may vary from the time interval, because this rule monitors existing alarms every minute.

 ### On alarm create operation